optimibi/docs/docs/documentation/Advanced/mdx函数.md

 ---

-MDX functions are essential for effective data analysis in OptimiBI, providing flexibility and powerful tools to interact with multidimensional data.
+MDX functions are essential for effective data analysis in Optimibi, providing flexibility and powerful tools to interact with multidimensional data.
 Use this guide as a quick reference when building advanced analytical models and reports.